US urges Xi to press Putin over 'war crimes' in Ukraine

 The plan also condemned the usage of "unilateral sanctions" - seen as a veiled criticism of Ukraine's allies in the West.

-On Monday, a military band gave Mr Xi a warm welcome to Moscow.
+On Monday, a military band gave Mr Xi a warm welcome to Moscow at the start of the three-day visit.
 Mr Putin hailed China for "observing the principles of justice" and pushing for "undivided security for every country".

 He added that China had made" a tremendous leap forward in its development" in recent years, remarking: "We even feel a bit envious."